 Drawings are the withdrawal of capital from a business by an owner.
 In this article we are going to look at a simple example and the journal entry required to account for interest charged on drawings.
 The two accounts we are going to deal with in this situation are the drawings account and interest account.

 Drawings are not generally treated as income for the owner, and therefore not subject to income tax, as they are recognised in accounting and tax systems as withdrawals of capital funds from the business and not an income stream; for example as taking a dividend or wage would be.
-However in circumstances where an owner may charge the business interest for capital funds held in the business, the business may then charge the owner interest on funds withdrawn.
+However, in circumstances where an owner may charge the business interest for capital funds held, the business may then charge the owner interest on funds withdrawn.

 The drawings account is a contra capital or owners equity account and therefore is a natural debit account.
 To increase the balance of this type of account a debit entry is used, which we will be using today, and of course to reduce the account a credit entry is required.